dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

 have programming skills that are self-taught, and have never worked collaboratively on a software project before.
 We want to help them establish good habits and avoid common mistakes.

-(Adapted from Kevin Wilson's, 2016 Technical Mentor, Tutorial)
+(Adapted from Tutorial by Kevin Wilson, 2016 DSSG Technical Mentor)

 ---